Bambo-Rambo/TinyFinder/README.md

 # TinyFinder

-### The latest release is quite outdated now.
-Download the latest [commit](https://ci.appveyor.com/project/Bambo-Rambo/tinyfinder/build/artifacts) instead
+A Windows forms app mainly for assisting with TinyMT RNG in gen 6 games.

-A more user friendly version of Tiny Timeline Tool in 3DS RNG Tool, including various fixes, enhancements and new features.
+It can be seen as a more user friendly version of Tiny Timeline Tool in 3DS RNG Tool, including various fixes, enhancements and new features.

+Also a MT seed searcher for various things like specific PID/EC search, multi shiny hordes etc as well as Seed Time Finder for both MT and TinyMT.

-### Differences from 3DS RNG Tool
+### TinyMT differences from 3DS RNG Tool

 **(+)** Index search by date (Citra only - specifically useful for ID, DexNav and Radar RNG)